benbalter/WP-Resume/readme.txt

 WP Resume is an out-of-the-box solution to get your resume online and keep it updated.
 Built on WordPress 3.0’s custom post type functionality, it offers a uniquely familiar approach to publishing.
 If you’ve got a WordPress site, you already know how to use WP Resume.

+You can [see it in action](http://ben.balter.com/resume/) or fore information and troubleshooting, check out the [Plugin Homepage](http://ben.balter.com/2010/09/12/wordpress-resume-plugin/).

+Please note: this is an initial release, so some problems are to be expected.

 Features include:

 * Support for sections (e.g., education, experience), organizations (e.g., somewhere state university, Cogs, Inc.), positions (e.g., bachelor of arts, chief widget specialist), and details (e.g., grew bottom line by 15%, president of the sustainability club)